flother/csv-game/README.md

 | Rust                | 0m0.650s |
 | Scala (mighty-csv)  | 0m1.109s |

-Here are some timings for the column summer.
+Here are some timings for the `csv-count` test.

 | Language            | Time     |
 ----------------------|----------: